blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/advanced.md

 information, such as the operating system files that enable it to determine the Linux distribution.
 This could negatively affect its ability to accurately identify components.

+### Inspecting multiple images more efficiently by leaving services running

+By default, ${solution_name} starts, uses, and then stops and removes either one or two containerized image inspector services per run.
+This may be appropriate when scanning a single image, but when scanning many images it is highly inefficient, and it doesn't support concurrent execution of multiple ${solution_name} runs.

+The scanning of many images is completed significantly faster by starting the image inspector services once, and running multiple instances of ${solution_name}, so that each one sends requests to the already-running image inspector services.

+The following script illustrates how this is done in a Docker environment:

+    curl -O ${source_raw_content_url_base}/${source_repo_organization}/${project_name}/master/deployment/docker/batchedImageInspection.sh

+To keep the example simple, this script only starts the Alpine image inspector service.
+In general, you must start two more services: the Ubuntu image inspector service for inspecting images built from dpkg-based Linux distros, and the CentOS image inspector service for inspecting images built from rpm-based Linux distributions.
+It doesn't matter which service receives the request; any service redirects if necessary.

 ### Concurrent execution

-You can inspect multiple images in parallel on the same computer when you directly invoke the .jar file.
+You can inspect multiple images in parallel on the same computer if you (a) directly invoke the .jar file, and (b) leave the services running.
 For example:

     # Get the latest ${script_name}
     curl -O  ${script_hosting_scheme}://${source_repo_organization}.${script_hosting_domain}/${project_name}/${script_name}